+COMMEMORATIVE COINS

-COMMEMORATIVE COINS The design and production of commemorative items such as coins, medals, and badges has to be organized well in advance of the Games.
+The design and production of commemorative items such as coins, medals, and badges has to be organized well in advance of the Games.
 These six coins are from a series of coins cut to celebrate the Sydney Games.
 Each one has been designed to represent a different sport.
 They may be valuable collectors' items in years to come.
 This is the 1998 Olympic "village" for athletes in Nagano.
 The first village was in Los Angeles in 1932, but it was for men only.
 In 2000, all the athletes lived together in one village for the first time in Olympic history.
 After the Olympics, it was converted to accommodate 7,000 competitors and officials for the Paralympics.
 More ramps were built for wheelchair access, and Braille instructions and signs were added.

+EUX OLYMPIQUES

 PARIS_1924

 ADVERTISING THE GAMES

 Today, there is probably little need to advertise the games, but organizing committees still have an advertising budget.
 At least one poster has been designed for every games since 1896, and the same design has often been used on the official programs.

-EUX OLYMPIQUE

-Button from the 1912 Olympic Games Buttons are sometimes presented to those who have helped at the games INTERNATIONAL OLYMPIC COMMITTEE The IOC consists of people who sit on their own country's Olympic committee.
+Button from the 1912 Olympic Games

+> Buttons are sometimes presented to . those who have helped at the games

+INTERNATIONAL OLYMPIC COMMITTEE

+The IOC consists of people who sit on their own country's Olympic committee.
 The president of the IOC is one of the most important people in the world of sport.
 Avery Brundage (left) was president of the IOC in 1972 when terrorists attacked the athletes' village in Munich.
 After the tragedy he made a speech to say that the games must go on after a 24-hour break.

-THE CEREMONIES After each final, the athletes who were first, second, and third receive their medals in a special ceremony.
+special ceremony.
 The organizing committee must devise the ceremony and make sure that enough medals have been made.
 The flags and national anthems of all competing nations have to be available.
 The Intelsat 7 satellites provide up to 90,000 voice channels and three TV broadcasts simultaneously Poster for the 1924 Olympic Games in Paris Dish reflects radio signals from one place to another